 Instructions

-- Prep: Grease and flour the bottom of a tube pan.
+- Grease and flour the bottom of a tube pan.
 Preheat the oven to 325˚ F.

 Cake Instructions